Because music matters.

 However…

-The Music Mobile™ program is getting a facelift.
-With our evolving populations, new concepts in education, etc., it was time to look at the future and embrace it.
-The new Music Knowledge Lab is grounded in the STEAM curriculum.
-It is a visual, auditory, and participatory exploration of the four building blocks universally common to music: beat/rhythm, pitch/melody, harmony, and tone color.
-The multi-media show will emphasize commonalities and differences across music traditions.
+The Music Mobile™ program has gotten a facelift.
+With our evolving populations and new approaches to education, it was time to look ahead and embrace the future.
+Our new Music Knowledge Lab is grounded in the STEAM curriculum and offers a visual, auditory, and participatory exploration of the four universal building blocks of music: beat/rhythm, pitch/melody, harmony, and tone color.
+The multi-media experience highlights both the common threads and the rich differences found across global musical traditions.

 Music Mobile™'s Multi-Generational Impact